sBondoc/OAI-Summer-2019/index.md

-# Welcome to OAI Summer
+# Welcome to OAI Summer Session!

-This page contains curricula designed to teach the basics of app development and computer science, with a focus on using coding as a more functionally concrete way to teach more abstract concepts.
-The material here acts to facilitate the transitional phase between simplistic app development platforms and real-world programming.
+### ASPIRE

+ASPIRE (Access Summer Program to Inspire Recruit and Enrich) leverages the Schools’ facilities and participating faculty for a 2-Week Engineering and Computer Science Course over the summer period.
+Working in classrooms university facilities, students learn skills across the broad spectrum of engineering and computer science disciplines.

+---

 _Brought to you by the [UCI Office of Access and Inclusion (OAI)](https://tech.uci.edu/access/index.php)._